Journal On Camera Latency Measure

 avg_frame_rate=154080/641 ~ 240.37 FPS

-combined with the slow motion video (no more than one new image appear at same time), now I’am confident to say the KMS/DRM Qrcode display code is working as expected.
-Now using my webcam for similar analysis:
+The small jitter is expected since capture timing doesn’t align with refresh exactly.
+The slow motion video shows that no more than one new image appear at same time, so now I’m confident to say the KMS/DRM Qrcode flush logic is correct.

 exposure_dynamic_framerate 0x009a0903 (bool) : default=0 value=0